 The warning signs in children, teens, and young adults may be different.
 They include running away from home or doing risky or dangerous things, such as drunk driving.

 Take any mention of suicide seriously.
-If someone you know is threatening to commit suicide, get help right away and learn more about Suicidal Thoughts or Threats.
+If someone you know is threatening suicide, get help right away and learn more about Suicidal Thoughts or Threats.

 Other Places To Get Help

 Many of the resources below provide help 24 hours a day, 7 days a week in multiple languages.
 In an emergency, call 911.

 - To find a suicide prevention crisis centre phone number or website in your province, visit the Canadian Association for Suicide Prevention Crisis Centre's webpage at www.suicideprevention.ca/in-crisis-now/find-a-crisis-centre-now.

 - To find a rape crisis or women's centre phone number or website in your province, visit the Canadian Association of Sexual Assault Centres' webpage at www.casac.ca/content/anti-violence-centres.